spzSource/spzSource.github.io/about.md

 permalink: /about/
 ---

-This blog is planned to be the place which gather note about dev stuff I faces during my work.
-Hope these notes will help not only for me, but for somebody else who interested in software development.
+This blog is a place containing notes about development and design problems and approaches I meet as part of my work.
+I hope these notes will help not only for me, but for somebody else who interested in software development and design.

-The main categories, that will be covered, are the following:
+The main categories that are covered:

-- .NET (.NET Core, ASP.NET Core, EF Core and so on.)
+- .NET (.NET Core, ASP.NET Core, EF Core.)
 - Azure Cloud Platform;
-- Architecture;
+- Software Design;
 - Testing.

 To not lose something you can subscribe on my twitter: [@{{site.twitter_username}}](https://www.twitter.com/{{site.twitter_username}})

-_Hope I will not forget about this blog after one week :)_